Tarek And Christina: Impending Divorce Done Only To Improve ‘Flip Or Flop’ Ratings?

 — The Buzz (@SquirrelChatter) January 25, 2017

-And as their divorce gets nastier, there’s no doubt that more people than ever will tune in to watch Tarek and Christina battle it out.
+Moreover, as their divorce gets nastier, there’s no doubt that more people than ever will tune in to watch Tarek and Christina battle it out.

 In fact, according to the latest report from Us Weekly, the tension between Tarek and Christina reached an all-time high on last week’s episode of Flip or Flop, resulting in Christina lashing out venomously against her husband, calling him a “pig” while being, overall, disgusted with his mere presence.

-And, perhaps, Christina is justified in her disgust, because according to the same report, Tarek has been fooling around with 20-something year olds for a little while now.
+So, perhaps, Christina is justified in her disgust, because according to the same report, Tarek has been fooling around with 20-something-year-olds for a little while now.

 “In the eight months since the parents of Taylor, 6, and Brayden, 17 months, quietly separated last May, Tarek, 35, has had flings with two twentysomething women, according to insiders.
 First, the real estate agent dated one of the family’s former nannies, 23-year-old Alyssa Logan.
 Now, per those insiders, he has moved on to Logan’s friend!
 [Christina’s] initial concern for Tarek has now turned to disgust, says the source: “She thinks Tarek is an absolute pig.”